IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 > Note 2: In common cases, there is no direct association between findings and impressions except that they are associated with the same DiagnosticReport Resource.

-In addition to the common set above, there are a number of useful optional attributes that can also be included, if applicable.
+In addition to the common set above, there are a number of useful optional attributes that the Sender may include, if applicable.

 **Table 2:4.Y1.4.1.2.2.1-2: Useful Optional Attributes in Radiology Diagnostic Report**